relativitydev/relativity-trace-documentation/docs/user_documentation.md

 - **Aip Application Id:** See [Trace and Azure Information Protection](#trace-and-azure-information-protection)

 - **Aip Tenant Id:** See [Trace and Azure Information Protection](#trace-and-azure-information-protection)

+### Data Source Serialization

+All data sources created in Relativity are set to serialize their current state as a json file in the data source config folder.
+The serialized data source file is saved in <Relative-Path-To-Folder>\Config\DataSourceState.json, where <Relative-Path-To-Folder> is the location of the config folder for a given data source, relative to the workspace fileshare root of the current workspace.
+The DataSourceState.json file is updated during every run of the data retrieval task if the data source has not been deleted.
+If the data source has been deleted, the deleted field is set to True in the json file and the file will no longer be updated.
+The json file is saved in the config folder along with the monitored_individuals.csv file.
+All fields for a data source, including Custom Fields, are saved except fields including personal/private information (such as passwords and secrets).
+Different fields are set to be excluded depending on the type of data source.
+Data source state serialization currently excludes the following fields from being saved:

+- Username
+- Password
+- Password Bank
+- Secret
+- Workshare Fileshare Base Path
+- AIP Client Secret
+- AIP App.
+Id
+- AIP Tenant Id
+- Exchange Url
+- Exchange Auth.
+Client Id
+- Exchange Auth.
+Tenant Id
+- EWS Client Secret
+- Zip Drop Folder Path

 ### Data Source Auto-Disable